 - ensuring that communication with the school is respectful at all times; - making every reasonable effort to address communications to the appropriate member of staff in the first instance; - responding to communications from the school (such as requests for meetings) in a timely manner; and - checking all communications from the school.

 Section 3: Contacting school

 3.1 School information

-Appendix 1 summarises each school's specific information.
-There is a separate page for each school.
+Appendix 1 summarises the school's specific information.